 Bio • Julian P. Hobbs

-Julian Hobbs most recently headed up scripted development and production at History, where he oversaw The Bible, Vikings and the upcoming Roots.
+Julian Hobbs previously headed up scripted development and production at History, where he oversaw The Bible and Vikings.
 As a VP and EP at History, Hobbs developed and oversaw numerous hits including: Pawn Stars, Storage Wars, Counting Cars, Ice Road Truckers, America: The Story of Us, and the Emmy Award winning Gettysburg.
 Hobbs also headed up History’s feature documentary unit, executive producing films including Werner Herzog’s Cave of Forgotten Dreams and Errol Morris’ The Unknown Known.
 At Discovery Channel, Hobbs executive produced some of the Channel’s most successful programs, including The Flight that Fought Back, Ocean of Fear and Academy Award™ nominated Encounters at the End of the World.
 Hobbs also headed up production at New York Times Television, overseeing series such as Maternity Ward, Resident Life and Thomas Friedman Presents.
 READ MORE>

 Hobbs’ independent feature documentaries and dramas have screened at festivals around the world, been theatrically released and aired on Sundance Channel and IFC.
 Hobbs has a BA from the University of Washington, and a MA from New York University.